Small Town Fundraising: Your Guide to Big Impact

 Local businesses are the backbone of any community and often your most enthusiastic supporters.
 When you approach fundraising as a partnership, you create a connection that benefits everyone.
 Instead of just asking for a donation, think about how you can create value for them, too.
 Building these relationships helps you secure resources while giving local businesses a meaningful way to show their community spirit.
 It’s about creating a cycle of support where everyone wins.

-Offer Sponsorships That Fit Small Budgets
+Design Sponsorships for Small Business Budgets

 Many small business owners want to give back but may not have the budget for a major sponsorship.
 Make it easy for them to say “yes” by creating accessible sponsorship packages with a range of tiers.
 For example, a business could sponsor a water station, have their logo printed on team t-shirts, or get a shout-out in your email newsletter.
 When you become a sponsor, you’re showing the community what you stand for.
 Networking with local shops and organizations is a great way to find partners who are excited to support local initiatives.

-Secure In-Kind Donations and Service Partnerships
+Ask for In-Kind Donations and Service Partners

 Support from local businesses doesn’t always have to be financial.
 In-kind donations of goods and services are just as valuable, helping you reduce event costs and channel more funds to your cause.
 Local businesses can offer more than just money; they can donate materials, services, or space.
 A grocery store could provide snacks for volunteers, a print shop could donate flyers, or a bike shop could offer free tune-ups for participants.
 These partnerships are a fantastic way for businesses to contribute their unique skills.
 Consider reaching out to become a service provider partner to see how local expertise can support your mission.